twigbio/liminal-orm/docs/reference/benchling-session.md

 The BenchlingService class takes in a BenchlingConnection object and is used to directly interact with Benchling's SDK, internal API, and Postgres warehouse.
 This class is surfaced for users so that there is one standard interface for interacting with Benchling around your codebase.
 Liminal's BenchlingService handles all session management and is a subclass of Benchling's SDK, so all functionality of Benchling's SDK is available.

-BenchlingService can be used to build on top of Liminal's ORM.
-Below is an example of how to use the BenchlingService class.

 ```python
 from liminal.connection import BenchlingConnection
 from liminal.connection import BenchlingService